 Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. will not be inspected or reported on.

-Description The subjects comprise a detached two storey chalet style bungalow.
-Accommodation ON GROUND FLOOR: Entrance vestibule, hallway, lounge, family room, kitchen, utility room, three bedrooms, two shower rooms.
-ON FIRST FLOOR: Landing, bedroom, shower room.
+Description The subjects comprise a mid-terraced two storey chalet style villa.
+Accommodation Accommodation ON GROUND FLOOR: Entrance hallway, lounge, kitchen, shower room.
+ON FIRST FLOOR: Landing, two bedrooms.